maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 ![[Screenshot 2024-10-14 at 9.30.47 PM.png]]
 Given the above,
 The world point $P=\begin{bmatrix}x \\ y\\ z\end{bmatrix}$ projects to 2D image point $P'=\begin{bmatrix}x'\\y'\end{bmatrix}$ where $x'=f' \frac{x}{z},y'=f' \frac{y}{z}$.
-These project, that these points are inversely proportional to depth and proportional to the focal length.
+These project, that these points are inversely proportional to depth and proportional to the **focal length**.

 We can use the camera matrix,
 $$\mathbf{C}= \begin{bmatrix}